iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 Another example is the (6.6″) screen, though this one qualifies as a breakthrough rather than a compromise.
 To keep the display assembly as thin as possible, Apple switched from its usual suppliers (LG, Samsung, and BOE).
 The chosen manufacturer for the panels is Novatek, a small Taiwanese company.

 Novatek developed “Touch and Display Driver Integration” (TDDI), a technology that combines multiple layers into one, resulting in thinner screens.
-However, according to news portal DigiTimes, Apple considers the iPhone Air a key new product line.
-Given the partnership is just beginning, the company may prefer testing Novatek’s products in other devices before the iPhone Air.
+However, according to the news portal DigiTimes, Apple considers the iPhone Air a key new product line.
+Given the partnership is just beginning, the company may prefer testing Novatek’s products on other devices before the iPhone Air.

 Camera

 Now, this one is a significant compromise.
-Multiple sources, in various occasions, confirmed the iPhone Air will feature a single rear camera.
+Multiple sources, on various occasions, confirmed the iPhone Air will feature a single rear camera.
 At least, it’s a 48MP unit, which will be joined by a 12MP sensor for selfies.
 It’s valid to mention the Galaxy S25 Slim, (rumored) main competitor to the iPhone Air, will sport three rear cameras.

 Connectivity